Fields for operator teams, work queues, and schedules

 system can use to identify a substitute who can receive assignments sent to this

 operator.
 Select a decision tree that returns an operator ID or one that returns a

 work queue name, matching your selection in the Assignee Type

 To find this decision tree, the system uses Data-Admin-Operator-ID as the initial value of the Applies To class.

 |Default to assignee||Optional.
 Identify the operator ID or work queue name of a substitute for new

 assignments routed to the user identified by this operator ID instance when that

 The system uses the substitute operator or work queue if the First, use this Decision Tree field is blank, or the decision tree does not result in a valid operator ID or work queue value.

-Previous topic Defining operator work groups, work queues, and schedules Next topic Defining security information for an operator
+Previous topic Defining work routing settings for an operator Next topic Defining security information for an operator